-Starting a syringe pump: Information for clinicians
+Starting a Syringe Pump: Information for clinicians

 This advice is sourced from Dr Ros Taylor a senior palliative physician